fabioir/todos/README.md

 On every push, github actions executes some checks and builds the project using the dependencies indicated in the package-lock.json.

 See [main.yml](.github/workflows/main.yml)

+## UI Tests

+[Playwright tests](tests/todo.spec.ts) check in CI time that the fundamental features of the application work as expected.